Banani-Rath/azure-devops-server-docs-pr/docs/server/ref/command-line/_shared/listteamprojectcollectionhostgroups.md

 ---

-Use the **ListTeamProjectCollectionHostGroups** command to list the System Center Virtual Machine Manager (SCVMM) *host groups* that are assigned to a team project collection and that you have read access to.
-These collection host groups can be added to a team project by using the **CreateTeamProjectHostGroup** command.
+Use the **ListTeamProjectCollectionHostGroups** command to list the System Center Virtual Machine Manager (SCVMM) *host groups* that are assigned to a project collection and that you have read access to.
+These collection host groups can be added to a project by using the **CreateTeamProjectHostGroup** command.
 For more information, see [TFSLabConfig CreateTeamProjectHostGroup Command](../tfslabconfig-cmd.md#createteamprojecthostgroup).

 **Required Permissions:**

-To use the **ListTeamProjectCollectionHostGroups** command, you must have **View Lab Resources** permission at the Team Project collection level.
-By default, members of the TFS Administrators and Team Project Collection Administrators groups have this permission.
+To use the **ListTeamProjectCollectionHostGroups** command, you must have **View Lab Resources** permission at the Project collection level.
+By default, members of the TFS Administrators and Project Collection Administrators groups have this permission.
 For more information, see [Permission reference for Team Foundation Server](/vsts/security/permissions).